abdul07azeem/VSD-RISC-V-CHIP-TAPEOUT-WEEK1/README.md

 Key topics covered this week include:

-Verilog RTL & Simulation: Learn to model digital circuits and simulate their behavior efficiently.
+●***Verilog RTL & Simulation:** Learn to model digital circuits and simulate their behavior efficiently.

-Verification: Use Icarus Verilog to compile designs and GTKWave to visualize simulation waveforms.
+●**Verification:** Use Icarus Verilog to compile designs and GTKWave to visualize simulation waveforms.

-Logic Synthesis: Convert RTL code to gate-level designs with Yosys, leveraging the SKY130 PDK for practical ASIC design experience.
+●**Logic Synthesis:** Convert RTL code to gate-level designs with Yosys, leveraging the SKY130 PDK for practical ASIC design experience.

-Key Digital Design Concepts:
+●**Key Digital Design Concepts:**

 Testbenches: Create environments to systematically verify your designs.

 Timing Libraries: Understand standard cell timing and its impact on synthesis and performance.

-D Flip-Flop Coding Styles: Explore best practices for reliable sequential logic coding.

 Optimization Techniques: Apply strategies to improve area, speed, and power in combinational and sequential logic.

-This week combines theory sessions with hands-on labs, ensuring practical exposure to modern open-source VLSI design flows.

 This week combines theory sessions and lab exercises, ensuring you gain hands-on experience with modern open-source VLSI design flows.